rickclephas/KMP-NativeCoroutines/README.md

 Kotlin suspend functions are exposed to Swift as functions with a completion handler.
 This allows you to easily use them from your Swift code, but it doesn't support cancellation.

+> [!NOTE]
-> **Note**: while Swift 5.5 brings async functions to Swift, it doesn't solve this issue.
+> While Swift 5.5 brings async functions to Swift, it doesn't solve this issue.
 > For interoperability with ObjC all functions with a completion handler can be called like an async function.
 > This means starting with Swift 5.5 your Kotlin suspend functions will look like Swift async functions.
 > But that's just syntactic sugar, so there's still no cancellation support.